SEND AN EMAIL: Advance S.2865 / H.5177 to Build Strong School Libraries Across Massachusetts

 Importantly, these bills require no new funding.
 Instead, DESE will collect data, support districts, and provide the tools needed to ensure equitable access across the Commonwealth.

-Ask your state Senator to co-sponsor and advance S.2865.
+Ask your state legislators to advance H.5177 / S.2865.
 Students cannot develop strong research, media literacy, and critical thinking skills without access to high-quality school library programs.

 Please send your message today!
 With your help, we can secure the future of school libraries in Massachusetts.